U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How many nuclear power plants are in the United States, and where are they located?

-There are 61 commercially operating nuclear power plants with 99 nuclear reactors in 30 states in the United States.
-Thirty-five of these plants have two or more reactors.
+There are 60 commercially operating nuclear power plants with 100 nuclear reactors in 30 states in the United States.
+Of these plants, 36 have two or more reactors.
 The Palo Verde power plant in Arizona has three reactors and had the largest combined net summer generating capacity of 3,937 megawatts (MW) in 2014.
 Fort Calhoun in Nebraska with a single reactor had the smallest net summer capacity at 479 megawatts (MW) in 2014.

 Data on operable, proposed, and retired generators at U.S. power plants (file: GeneratorYyy)